The Milkyway – Dairy Industry Harnessing Space Tech to Innovate

 Yili collaborated with a Space Agency to develop ‘Space Lab for “Future diary”.
 This cross-industry collaboration will include establishing a Space Lab for Future Dairy, aiming to use space technology to bring new transformative innovations to the dairy sector. – PR Newswire

 The concept of cross-industry collaboration to innovate is not new.
 It is, nonetheless, receiving greater attention than before.
 Companies are increasingly looking beyond their industry’s borders to innovate.
-This can be attributed to the maturing of industries and the influx of disruptive changes which are propelling leaders to bring in perspectives from outside the domain of the company.
+This can be attributed to the maturing of industries and the influx of disruptive changes, propelling leaders to bring in perspectives from outside the company’s domain.
 (Source)

 Realizing the benefits of cross-industry collaboration, a similar partnership is happening between space technology and the dairy industry.

-Space technology is one such area from which a lot of innovations have ventured into other industries.
-The inventions which were meant to cater to the space industry are finding application in other industries.
-For example – NASA technology for handling hydrogen fuel has led to the development of lightweight hydrogen tanks for environmentally friendly cars.
+Space technology is one area from which many innovations have ventured into other industries.
+The inventions meant to cater to the space industry are finding application in different industries.
+For example, NASA technology for handling hydrogen fuel has led to developing lightweight hydrogen tanks for environmentally friendly cars.
 (Source)

-Now, the dairy sector has also ventured into using space tech, directly or indirectly, to cater to the latest trends and tackle its own challenges.
+The dairy sector has also ventured into using space tech, directly or indirectly, to cater to the latest trends and tackle its challenges.
 Let me share some cases on a similar line.

 Yili collaborated with a space agency to develop the ‘Space Lab for Future dairy’

-The latest collaboration happened between Chinese dairy giant Yili and the China Center for Aerospace Science and Technology International Communications (CCASTIC), which is an affiliation of China Aerospace Science and Technology Corporation (CASC) in April 2022.
-CASC is a China state-owned company that manufactures a range of space shuttles and vehicles for the Chinese space program.
+The latest collaboration between Chinese dairy giant Yili and the China Center for Aerospace Science and Technology International Communications (CCASTIC), an affiliation of China Aerospace Science and Technology Corporation (CASC), occurred in April 2022.
+CASC is a state-owned company that manufactures a range of space shuttles and vehicles for the Chinese space program.

-The collaboration is aimed at setting up a Space Lab for Future Dairy to work together in areas including packaging using new space materials, bacterial strains in space, TanSat-based pasture monitoring, and health and nutritional care.
+The collaboration aims to set up a Space Lab for Future Dairy to work together in areas including packaging using new space materials, bacterial strains in space, TanSat-based pasture monitoring, and health and nutritional care.
 (Source)

-Fonterra partners with Vitakey to use precision delivery that may be used by NASA in the Mars mission
+Fonterra partners with Vitakey to use precision delivery that NASA may use in the Mars mission

-In November 2021, New Zealand-based dairy major Fonterra, also collaborated with US-based Vitakey to use their precision delivery of nutrition technology.
-Vitakey offers a technology platform that provides a wide range of advanced encapsulations triggered by desired pH levels or other stimuli.
-This technology was developed by MIT, and NASA is exploring it with the intent of delivering probiotics to astronauts on their mission to Mars.
-Fonterra wants to use this technology to design dairy products that incorporate the targeted and time-controlled release of specific dairy nutrients in its probiotics.
+In November 2021, New Zealand-based dairy major Fonterra also collaborated with US-based Vitakey to use their precision delivery of nutrition technology.
+Vitakey offers a technology platform that provides advanced encapsulations triggered by desired pH levels or other stimuli.
+MIT developed this technology, and NASA is exploring it to deliver probiotics to astronauts on their mission to Mars.
+Fonterra wants to use this technology to design dairy products that incorporate specific dairy nutrients’ targeted and time-controlled release in its probiotics.
 (Source)

 Nestle performed experiments in zero gravity with the European Space Agency.

-In 2012, Nestle conducted experiments in zero gravity to understand the foam technology in its products with the European Space Agency.
-The study was used to create better bubbles in Nestle’s chocolate, coffee, dairy, and pet food.
+In 2012, Nestle conducted experiments in zero gravity with the European Space Agency to understand the foam technology in its products.
+The study created better bubbles in Nestle’s chocolate, coffee, dairy, and pet food.
 The research aided Nestle scientists in better understanding the foam, which is unstable in the presence of gravity.

 Interestingly, this is not the first time Nestle has worked with space technology.
-In 1993, Nestle scientists studied the mechanisms of the effect of muscle loss in astronauts on an international flight with a German space lab to improve Nestle healthcare products.
+In 1993, Nestle scientists studied the mechanisms of muscle loss in astronauts on an international flight with a German space lab to improve Nestle healthcare products.
 (Source)

-Amul is working with the Indian space entity ISRO for fodder acreage estimation.
+Amul is working with the Indian space entity ISRO to estimate fodder acreage.

 Gujarat Cooperative Milk Marketing Federation, known for its brand name Amul, has partnered with the Indian Space Research Organization (ISRO), the national space agency of India, to use its satellite technology for fodder acreage estimation.
 Food acreage estimation would allow the company to monitor and plan fodder development activities, which are crucial inputs for bovine survival and enhancing milk production.
 (Source)